 You Want to Stay on Good Terms With Your Spouse

 Spouses who want to remain on good terms with each other, either because they have children together or because of their own values, can use this motivation to get through the rough spots in negotiating and compromising during mediation.
 It is not essential to a good mediation, but it certainly helps.

 Do you have a high level of animosity toward your spouse that could undermine mediation?
 If so, you might find it helpful to work with a counselor on ways to keep this animosity in check while you go ahead with mediation.
 Another option is to find a mediator who will conduct some or all of the mediation in separate meetings so that you don't have to deal directly with your spouse.

 You Don't Blame Your Spouse for Your Separation

-It's natural at times to blame your spouse for things that went wrong in your marriage or for the decision to divorce.
-But, if you feel that your spouse is entirely, or almost entirely, to blame, you might find it hard to enter into any agreement in mediation that your spouse considers acceptable.
+It's natural, at times, to blame your spouse for things that went wrong in your marriage or for the decision to divorce.
+But, if you feel that your spouse is entirely, or almost entirely, to blame, you might find it hard to enter into any agreement that your spouse considers acceptable.